Assyro AI

 Key Takeaways

-A product quality review (PQR) is a comprehensive, documented evaluation of all aspects of pharmaceutical manufacturing and control for a specific product, conducted at regular intervals (typically annually).
+A product quality review (PQR) is a comprehensive, documented evaluation of pharmaceutical manufacturing and control for a specific product, conducted at defined intervals.
 The PQR assesses whether the manufacturing process remains in a state of control, analyzes trends in quality data, and identifies improvement opportunities.
-Required by ICH Q10 and regulatory authorities including EMA and FDA, PQRs integrate data from batch records, laboratory testing, deviations, change controls, stability studies, and customer complaints to provide a holistic assessment of product quality performance.
+EU GMP explicitly requires periodic or rolling reviews, and FDA separately expects annual record review and continued process verification.
+PQRs commonly integrate data from batch records, laboratory testing, deviations, change controls, stability studies, and customer complaints.

 Key Takeaways